There are 2 groups of plants that are commonly called Lily of the Valley – Pieris and Convallaria.

 This is the true Lily of the Valley (Convallaria majus).
 It is a deciduous perennial/ground cover that blooms in April and early May.

 This planting was made 12 years ago with 3 1 gal.
-Plants so you can see that it is fairly vigorous.
+Plants so you can see that it is a fairly vigorous spreader.

 The Lily of the Valley Shrub (Pieris japonica) was named after Convallaria because the flowers are very similar to it.